jacobwarduk/true-noop/README.md

 **What makes this a _true_ 'no operation' function?**

-Nothing other than the fact that `Function.prototype` is in itself a function that does nothing and returns `undefined`.
+While other 'no-op' modules actually go ahead and create and return a new function, e.g.

 `module.exports = function() {}`

 `module.exports = () => () => {};`

+`true-noop` exploits the fact that `Function.prototype` is in itself a function that does nothing and returns `undefined`.

-`module.exports = Function.prototype`
+`module.exports = Function.prototype;`